 I travel a lot – and chocolate can taste quite bitter if it’s not fair trade!

 If you could start again, would you do something different?

-No, I’m very happy with how the puzzle pieces of my life found together.
-Maybe I did not always know where the journey will lead, but you just have to stay tuned and pursue your values, do not bend and listen to your guts, which are a better Brain.
+No. I’m very happy with how the puzzle pieces of my life have come together.
+Maybe I did not always know where the journey will lead, but you just have to stay tuned and pursue your values, do not bend and listen to your gut, which are a better brain.

 What do you advise others for their lives and careers?

 Exactly the same: stay true to your values, do not bend or ask.
 Listen to your stomach, the rest will come up.
 The most important thing is that you do something with passion and not just because of money.

 Is there something that you wish someone would have said to you, or something someone actually said to you that helped?

 Yes, I would have wished that someone had warned me against too much risk through borrowed capital that makes us unfree and dependent – and with that one quickly rushes offside.
 But I also learned a lot from that – and today I am very happy about it!

 And if someone says the Zotter is crazy … then that makes me especially happy … It means they got the message.